PurdueECE264/2018SpringProblems/HW02-TestGenerator/README.md

 Flow of Testgen
 ================

-You can also see the code and the comments inside the code.
-The file `testgen.c` has lot of comments to help you understand the code
+You can also see the code and the comments inside the code in `testgen.c` file.
+The file `testgen.c` have lots of comments to help you understand the code

 General flow of the testgen file is similar to what we gave you in HW02 to generate your own test case.
 The flow of the code is as follows:

-1. Expected centroids is in some range given as input, let's say if input is 100, then range is between [-100,100]
+1. It first generates the centroids is in some range, where range is given as an input, let's say if input is 100, then range is between [-100,100]
-2. The number of centroids you want for k-mean algorithm is also an input, let that input be 3,
+2. The number of centroids you want for k-mean algorithm is also an input
 3. Dimension is also taken as input
 4. Number of points to generate is also taken as input
-5. The code then split the range selected into k centroids eg. for 3 centroids evenly distrubed in the range eg.((-33.33, -33.33), (33.33, 33.33) , (100, 100))
+5. The code then splits the range into `k` centroids eg. for 3 centroids evenly distrubed in the range [-100,100] will be ((-33.33, -33.33), (33.33, 33.33) , (100, 100))
 6. It then generates random points around those centroids.
 To do this it follows the following procedure:
 	* First generates a random number between 0 & 1
 	* It then subtracts 0.5 from the above number, thus the range of the random number will now be between [-0.5, 0.5]